ECNU-AILab-SII/EmboSceneExplorer/README.md

 ## License and Acknowledgments

-The EmboSceneExplorer source code is licensed under Apache 2.0.
+EmboSceneExplorer is MIT licensed.
+See the [LICENSE](LICENSE) for details.

 EmboSceneExplorer's development has been made possible thanks to these open-source projects:

-- [Habitat-sim](https://github.com/facebookresearch/habitat-sim.git): High-performance cross-platform compute backend.
-Kudos to the Taichi team for their technical support!
-- [Habitat-lab](https://github.com/facebookresearch/habitat-lab): Reference MPM solver implementation.
+- [Habitat-sim](https://github.com/facebookresearch/habitat-sim.git): A flexible, high-performance 3D simulator for embodied AI research.
+- [Habitat-lab](https://github.com/facebookresearch/habitat-lab): A modular high-level library for end-to-end development in embodied AI.
+- [3D-LLaVA](https://github.com/djiajunustc/3D-LLaVA): Towards Generalist 3D LMMs with Omni Superpoint Transformer.

 ## Citation